Dig-ins

 What is a Dig-in?

-Here are photos from our 2023 Fall Dig-ins (click for more GCP photos):
+Here are photos from our 2026 spring season (click for more GCP photos):

 What to do on the Dig-in day